-A student is placed on academic alert status at the end of any quarter in which any of the following occurs:
+A student is placed on academic alert status at the end of any quarter in which their quarterly GPA falls below 2.0 when 6 credits or more are attempted.

-- Quarterly GPA falls below 2.0 when 12 credits or more are attempted - Cumulative GPA falls below 2.0 when 15 or more cumulative credits have been attempted - Grades of WP, WF or NC are received in more than 50 percent of the credits when 15 cumulative credits have been attempted

-Removal of Academic Alert

 A student is removed from academic alert at the end of the quarter in which a 2.0 GPA or higher is achieved.
-If the cumulative GPA remains below a 2.0 or if the student has grades of WP, WF or NC in more than 50 percent of credits when 15 cumulative credits have been attempted, the student will be "continued on academic alert."